Akif9748/akf-forum/README.md

 Run `node util/reset` to **reset the database**, and run `node util/admin` for give admin perms to first member.

 ## API
-Akf-forum has got an API for other clients etc. You can test api with python files in `test` folder. python is only for testing 😭
+Akf-forum has got an API for other clients etc. You can test api with python files in `test` folder.

+Python is only for testing 😭
 And, you can learn about API in `util/APIDOCS.md`.

 ## Credits